Forrest-Z/TrajectoryOptimizationLocalPlanner/README.md

 # Trajectory Optimization based Local Planner
-3D Voxels and Semantics-based continuous-time Motion planner for Autonomous Driving.
-Uses 3D point cloud and segmentation to create Voxels with semantic and TSDF information, and generates Euclidean Sign Distance Fields from TSDF which is later used to optimize a polynomial based trajectory optimization problem. <br>
+Semantics-based continuous-time motion planner for Autonomous Driving using grid based volumetric surface representation.
+Incrementally fuses sequence of segmented 3D point clouds into Voxels with semantic and TSDF information, and generates Euclidean Sign Distance Fields from TSDF which is used for path planning using a polynomial based trajectory optimization algorithm

 ## Simulated Scenes
-Currently, few simulated scenarios are provided to emulate basic on road obstacle scenarios. <br>
+A few sample simulated scenarios are provided to emulate basic on road obstacle scenarios.
+The scene is observed using 2D depth and colored virtual cameras(synced) which can be configured with various resolution and field of view and a pose(rotation and translation).
+To get colored 3D pointcloud from a given pose, the depth images are combined with colored images and projected into the 3D using the camera poses. <br>
+The map is built incrementally by fusing each set of pointcloud measurement into voxels using raycasting and calculating TSDF values for the respective voxels.
+>**Note** <br>
+>Though the code is tested with the followed simulated scenes, the algorithm can be used independently, providing its possible to generate the colored point cloud with semantic labels indicating road and obstacles.
+One suggested apporach is to use RGB and Depth images and segment the RGB images to categorize points in the depth map.
 ### Simple scenario
  A simple scenario of a single cylindrical obstacle in the road center.
  ![image](data/simplescenario01.png)
 ### Multi-Obstacle scenario
-A scenario consisting of two obstacles placed next to each other to evaluate planner turning betwen obstacles.
+A scenario with two obstacles placed along each other to evaluate planner turning through the obstacles.
  ![image](data/multiscenario00.png)
 ### Sloped scenario
 Added a slope to the simple scenario to evaluate planner on uneven sloped surfaces.